Bramble Cottage, Sedbergh

 Hawes, 15 miles – Wensleydale Creamery and Tuesday market.

-Horton–in–Ribblesdale, 27 miles – The Pen–y–Ghent–Café is the usual start for the Three Peaks walk. (pictured right: Ingleborough from the top of Pen–y–Ghent).
+Horton–in–Ribblesdale, 27 miles – The usual start for the Three Peaks walk.
+(Pictured right: Ingleborough from the top of Pen–y–Ghent).

 Ingleton, 17 miles, and the White Scar Cave.